 Are your wisdom teeth coming in?
 Do you have severe tooth pain caused by a dental infection?
 At Perfect Smiles, we offer tooth extraction procedures for patients in Bensalem, PA.
 Although dental extractions may seem painful, we ensure that our patients feel as comfortable as possible throughout treatment.
 Our dental office also provides tooth extractions to alleviate the pain caused by severely impacted or infected teeth.

 What Are Simple and Complex Tooth Extractions?

 Dental extractions are categorized as simple or complex.
 Simple tooth extractions remove teeth that are above the gum line.
 We use a local anesthetic to numb the treated area for a painless extraction.
 Complex dental extractions may be used to remove teeth that have not fully emerged.
 These teeth are below or at the gum line.
 Because complex dental extractions take longer to perform, our patients may require dental sedation as needed.

 Following a dental extraction, we will provide patients with gauze and prescribe pain medication to aid healing.
 To avoid dry mouth, keep the gauze at the extraction sites.
 Eat a soft diet for several days and avoid biting near the back of the mouth.
 For patients with infected teeth, we can replace their extracted teeth with dental implants once they have healed.

 Why Do You Need to Remove Wisdom Teeth?

-Although not every patient needs their wisdom teeth removed, wisdom teeth can be a problem for many patients.
+Although not every patient needs their wisdom teeth removed, wisdom teeth can be problematic for many patients.
 Wisdom teeth are the last teeth to emerge and are found behind the back molars.
 They typically emerge when patients are in their late teens or early twenties.
 Wisdom teeth become impacted when they do not have enough room in the mouth to emerge.
 This can cause pain and discomfort in the back of the mouth.